sandhawke/dv/README.md

 At this point, the git history should show the details of every iteration with the AI.

+Definitely look at what dv-sequence-basic does, and try different prompts, etc.

 ## Commands

 ### dv-ask